itzDM/clicktochat/README.md

 ## Features:

-1. **Error Handling**: An intuitive error handling mechanism ensures that users are notified of any errors that may occur during the process of creating a link.
+1. **Country Code**: You can choose the country code for your number easily.

+2. **Messaging**: You can can write any message you want to send to the person.

+3. **Dark/Light**: You can choose between light and dark theme easily by clicking the toggle button on the top right corner.

-2. **Create your own link**: Easily create your own link with just a few clicks.
+4. **Create your own link**: Easily create your own link with just a few clicks.

-3. **Chat to App/Web**: You Can Choose to Chat to App or WhatsApp Web .
+5. **Chat to App/Web**: You Can Choose to Chat to App or WhatsApp Web .

+6. **Error Handling**: An intuitive error handling mechanism ensures that users are notified of any errors that may occur during the process of creating a link.